agdturner/ccg-generic/README.md

 - For bug fixes.
 - These are to be released on a best effort basis.
 ### Version 1.1.x
-- Work being considered:
+Work being considered:
--- Use Log4J to standardise logging.
+..* Use Log4J to standardise logging.
--- Remove redundant code.
+..* Remove redundant code.
--- Extend unit test coverage and detail.
+..* Extend unit test coverage and detail.
--- Add requested features and other methods abstracted from other libraries.
+..* Add requested features and other methods abstracted from other libraries.
 Details will be updated here in due course.

 ## Dependencies
-Please see the pom.xml or maven central for details.
+..* Please see the pom.xml or maven central for details.
-Currently there are no third party dependencies except for unit testing.
+..* Currently there are no third party dependencies except for unit testing.

 ## Contributions
-Please raise issues in the usual way.
+..* Please raise issues in the usual way.
-Please liaise with the developer about contributing to development.
+..* Please liaise with the developer about contributing to development.

 ## LICENCE
-Please see the standard Apache 2.0 open source LICENCE.
+..* Apache 2.0 open source LICENCE.

 ## Acknowledgements and feedback
-Thanks to the University of Leeds and numerous research grants for supporting the development of this code and the developer over many years.
+..* Thanks to the University of Leeds and numerous research grants for supporting the development of this code and the developer over many years.

-If you find this code useful, please let the developer know and refer to the resources used in the usual ways.
+..* If you find this code useful, please let the developer know and refer to the resources used in the usual ways.

 ## Package details